lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

 This class just stores a List of meshes, defined by the `VulkanMesh` record, which contain the buffers associated to the vertices positions and the indices.
-It provides a method to get the model identifier (it should unique per application), the meshes data  and a `cleanup` method.
+It provides a method to get the model identifier (it should unique per application), the associated meshes data and a `cleanup` method.
 The interest of this class resides in its static methods which will be used to create those buffers.
 This class provides a `public` `static` method named `transformModels` which will be used to create a set of `VulkanModel` instances using the model raw data positions and indices for the different meshes).
 That raw data is encapsulated in a class named `ModelData` which is defined like this:

 ```java
 package org.vulkanb.eng.scene;